Full-Text-Search-System/InterfaceModule/README.md

 ```
 $ vagrant up
 ```

+Now, you need to put the file "workspace/demo" into the file which has Vagrantfile.

-now, we can ssh to the virtual machine:
+If you want to modify the virtual machine, you can ssh to the virtual machine:
 ```
 $ vagrant ssh
 ```